OliverGrace/Emby_Helper/README.md

 - Setup normal config and policies for the new user

 ## Usage:
+- Git clone this project to your local
 - Create a config.json file in the same directory as this script.
 - Fill the config.json with your Emby server's information.
 ```